robbymilo/backcountrydata.com/README.md

 ---

-To fix the avalanche report at the beginning of winter, run `node geo.js`.
+To fix the avalanche report at the beginning of winter, run `cd api && node geo.js`.